duniter/duniter/doc/Protocol.md

     EXPIRED = AGE > [msValidity]

 ###### Certification replayability
-A written certification is to be considered replayable if its age is greater than `[sigDelay]`:
+A written certification is to be considered replayable if its age is greater or equal to `[sigDelay]`:

-    REPLAYABLE = AGE > [sigDelay]
+    REPLAYABLE = AGE >= [sigDelay]

 ###### Certification chaining
-A written certification is to be considered chainable if its age is greater than `[sigPeriod]`:
+A written certification is to be considered chainable if its age is greater or equal to `[sigPeriod]`:

     CHAINABLE = AGE >= [sigPeriod]